Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/index.md

 which is a Swedish agency under its parent department: Ministry of Climate and Enterprise.

-Initially only these four APIs are supported
+Currently, only these four APIs are supported

 - Metobs - Meteorological Observations
 - Metfcts - Meteorological Forecasts